BentoBoxWorld/Downloads/README.md

 # Downloads
-This NodeJS Website Generates East-To-Use `.zip` files for server admins to install BentoBox in just a few clicks!
+This NodeJS Website Generates Easy-To-Use `.zip` files for server admins to install BentoBox in just a few clicks!

 ## Accessing Data
 ### Releases
 The Tool Accesses Github to download Releases, and updates its cache once every 6 minutes, to provide a very up-to-date mirror for github.
 ### Dev Builds
-The Tool (Will) Access BentoBoxWorld's CI to download / mirror Development builds, for Ease of Use aswell.
+The Tool Accesses BentoBoxWorld's CI to download / mirror Development builds, for Ease of Use as well.
+### Old Versions
+The Tool Mirrors old versions of addons for Ease-of-use to server admins using Outdated Versions of Minecraft
 ## Adding an Addon
 To add an addon, simply go to the [config.json](https://github.com/BentoBoxWorld/Downloads/blob/develop/config.json) file, and following the Addon/Gamemode format, add your addon. use `\n` for returns.